jamesstill/Astronomy/README.md

 SexigesimalAngle a = new(34, 10, 49);
 Console.WriteLine(a.ToString());      // +34° 10' 49"
 ```
-If the angle is negative pass in it with any value > 0.
+If the angle is negative pass the sign in with any value > 0.
 Do not pass in `-0` as this will fail.
 ```
 SexigesimalAngle a = new(-0, 13, 49);   // NO
 SexigesimalAngle a = new(-0, -13, 49);  // NO

-// GOOD
 SexigesimalAngle a = new(0, -13, 49);   // YES!
 SexigesimalAngle a = new(0, 0, -49);    // YES!